Tajammul Hussain Malik

-Major General Tajammul Hussain Malik (June 13, 1924 - 2003) was a senior officer in the Pakistan Army and the former General Officer Commanding of the 23rd Division of Pakistan Army, retiring with the rank of major general.
+Tajammul Hussain Malik (June 13, 1924 – 2003) was a senior officer in the Pakistan Army and the former General Officer Commanding of the 23rd Division of Pakistan Army, retiring with the rank of major general.
 He was the commanding officer of Pakistani forces at the Battle of Hilli during the Indo-Pakistani war of 1971, and headed a failed coup attempt against the regime of Zia-ul-Haq in 1980 which resulted in a court-martial held by Judge Advocate General Branch of Pakistan Armed Forces headed by General Zia-ul-Haq.

 Career

-Tajammul Hussain Malik, from the Awan tribe, was born on June 13, 1924 in the Chakwal District in the Punjab province and became a career officer in the British Indian Army, 7 Rajput Regiment, later joining the army of the new state of Pakistan in 1947.
-He had participated in Indo-Pakistani War of 1947 and the 1965 War-Battle of Batapur.
+Tajammul Hussain Malik, from the Awan tribe, was born on June 13, 1924, in the Chakwal District in the Punjab province and became a career officer in the British Indian Army, 7 Rajput Regiment, later joining the army of the new state of Pakistan in 1947.
+He had participated in Indo-Pakistani War of 1947 and the 1965 War - Battle of Batapur.
 In 1969, he was promoted as Brigadier, and, in October 1971, he was posted as Director of Staff Duties (DSD) at the General Headquarters.
 From there, at his personal request to volunteer to fight in East Pakistan, he was posted to 205 Brigade deployed on the Hilli-Bogra Front.
-He joined the Brigade on November 20, 1971 deployed at Hilli in East Pakistan (now Bangladesh).
+He joined the brigade on November 20, 1971, deployed at Hilli in East Pakistan (now Bangladesh).

 During the war, he was cited for a live award of Nishan-e-Haider (the highest award for valour in the Pakistani Armed Forces); Malik's unit continued fighting even after Pakistani forces formally surrendered to Indian forces in Dhaka.
 He was the Commander of the Pakistani Forces in the Battle of Hilli.
 He was the only red tape Pakistani officer who did not surrender even as his GOC 16 Division had surrendered.
 He had been taken from the battle field unconscious, and refused to undergo the surrender ceremony and it was his GOC, Major General Nazar Hussain Shah, who went through the surrender ceremony of 205 Brigade to the opposing commander Major General Lachhman Singh.
 He became a well known war hero in West Pakistan.